andychase/codebook/topics/info/terms.md

 4 No Legal or Engineering Advice
 --------------------------------

-Tech Store Club is not a law firm, does not provide legal advice, and is not a substitute for a law firm.
+Snap Notes Collective is not a law firm, does not provide legal advice, and is not a substitute for a law firm.
 Sending us an email or using any of the Services, including the licenses, public domain tools, and choosers, does not constitute legal advice or create an attorney-client relationship.

-Tech Store Club does not provide engineering advice, and is not a substitute for a software engineering firm.
+Snap Notes Collective does not provide engineering advice, and is not a substitute for a software engineering firm.
 Sending us an email or using any of the Services, including the blog posts, guides, resources, and links, does not constitute engineering advice or create an professional-client